wingkwong/leetcode-the-hard-way/solutions/2400-2499/2487-remove-nodes-from-linked-list-medium.md

     def removeNodes(self, head: Optional[ListNode]) -> Optional[ListNode]:

         '''
-            * Idea here is to create a stack which is monotonously increasing, any thing that defers are popped from the stack
+            * Idea here is to create a stack which is monotonously decreasing, any thing that defers are popped from the stack
             * as and when we append or remove from stack we update next pointer appropriately